awsmhacks/cmxdocs/docs/smb/smb-host-enum.md

 | TRUE          | false       | TRUE        | false       | false*     |
 |---------------+-------------+-------------+-------------+------------|
 {: .tablelines}
+Crowdstrike catches this.

-\* Note: Windows Defender might catch this, so be sure to add the -kd switch if you think defender is running.
+\* Note: Windows Defender might catch this (depends on host OS version), so be sure to add the -kd switch if you think defender is running.
 -kd = kill defender

+\* Note: as of april/3/2020 the powershell amsi bypass is getting caught by defender on up-to-date win10 Killing defender will still work but may throw an alert to the end user when the amsi bypass fails.

 ### Command Syntax
 `cmx smb TARGET -u Username -p Pass -kd -M mimikatz`